 How many people in Germany are affected by diabetes?

-Currently, at least 8.7 million people have type 2 diabetes and 32,000 children and young people and 340,000 adults have type 1 diabetes.
-Due to pandemic control measures (including lockdowns) in 2020/2021, there is a significantly increased risk of diabetes in the population, especially due to reduced physical activity and weight gain.
+Currently, at least 8.7 Millions of people have type 2 diabetes and 32,000 Children and young people as well as 340,000 Adults have type 1 diabetes.
+Due to pandemic control measures (including lockdowns) in 2020/2021, a significantly increased risk of diabetes in the population is assumed. v.a...through reduced physical activity and weight gain.
 (Source: https://www.diabetesde.org/system/files/documents/gesundheitsbericht_2023_final.pdf)

-After eating a carbohydrate-rich food, the blood sugar level rises, causing more insulin to be released.
-Insulin stimulates fat, liver and muscle cells to absorb glucose from the blood, causing the blood sugar level to fall again.
+After consuming carbohydrate-rich foods, blood sugar levels rise, prompting an increased release of insulin.
+Insulin stimulates fat, liver, and muscle cells to absorb glucose from the blood, thereby lowering blood sugar levels again.

-Diabetes mellitus is the general term for metabolic disorders caused by elevated blood sugar levels, which result from an absolute lack of or reduced effect of the hormone insulin (relative deficiency).
-Due to the insulin deficiency, glucose can no longer be absorbed into the cells and therefore can no longer be used as an energy source.
+Diabetes mellitus is the umbrella term for metabolic disorders caused by elevated blood sugar levels, resulting from an absolute deficiency or reduced effectiveness of the hormone insulin (relative deficiency).
+Due to the insulin deficiency, glucose can no longer be absorbed into the cells and therefore cannot be used there as an energy source.
 Instead, glucose accumulates in the blood.

-Above a certain concentration, increased amounts of glucose are excreted via the kidneys/urine, resulting in water and electrolyte loss.
+Above a certain concentration, increased amounts of glucose are excreted via the kidneys/urine, leading to a loss of water and electrolytes.

 What is the difference between type 1 and type 2 diabetes?

-At a absolute insulin deficiency (IDDM) we speak of type 1 diabetes, at a relative insulin deficiency or insulin resistance one speaks of type 2 diabetes (NIDDM), ie the target tissues primarily respond inadequately to secreted insulin.
+At a absolute insulin deficiency (IDDM) is referred to as Type 1 diabetes, at a relative insulin deficiency or insulin resistance one speaks of Type 2 diabetes (NIDDM), d.hThe target tissues do not respond adequately to released insulin.

-- It is an autoimmune disease in which the body's own immune system destroys the insulin-producing β-cells of the pancreas.
+- It is caused by an autoimmune disease in which the body's own immune system destroys the insulin-producing β-cells of the pancreas.

-- Causes reduced sensitivity of the body's cells to insulin (insulin resistance) and "exhaustion" of insulin-producing cells in the pancreas due to years of overproduction of insulin
+- It arises from reduced sensitivity of body cells to insulin (insulin resistance) as well as from "exhaustion" of the insulin-producing cells in the pancreas due to years of overproduction of insulin.

-- Usually begins gradually and used to occur mainly in old age (“adult-onset diabetes”), but now also increasingly in young adults and adolescents
+- Begins i.d.R. creeping and occurred earlier v.aIt occurs in old age (“age-related diabetes”), but is now increasingly also found in young adults and adolescents

-- In addition to genetic predisposition, the following risk factors are particularly important: lack of exercise, obesity, unbalanced diet (low in fiber and high in fat and sugar) and smoking
+- In addition to genetic predisposition v.aThe following risk factors include: lack of exercise, being overweight, an unbalanced diet (low in fiber and high in fat and sugar), and smoking.

 What accompanying and secondary diseases occur in diabetes mellitus?

-The Diabetes Health Report provides an overview of the frequency of occurrence of concomitant and secondary diseases at 120.000 type 2 diabetics cared for:
+The Diabetes Health Report provides an overview of the Frequency of occurrence of accompanying and subsequent diseases at 120.000 patients with type 2 diabetes under care:

 - 75.2% high blood pressure